MOST RECENT

 Why Does California Have These Restrictions?

 The answer is simple - permit restrictions are there to keep you and those around you safe.
 If you think about the reasons that frequently lead to traffic accidents, lack of experience will probably be somewhere at the top of your list.
-Driving is such a big part of our lives that we hardly pay any attention to operating a vehicle, most of the actions are done on autopilots.
+Driving is such a big part of our lives that we hardly pay any attention to operating a vehicle, most of the actions are done on autopilot.
 This is the result of experience, something all new drivers don't have yet.
 In order to counteract this, the California Department of Motor Vehicles sets a number of restrictions that were designed to keep you out of trouble until you become a safer driver.

 Age Dependent Learner's Permit Restrictions in California

 According to the current statistics, if you are a driver who is under 18 years of age, you are 2 and ½ times as likely to be involved in a traffic accident as an average driver out there.
 In addition to lack of experience, minors are also more likely to be distracted by peers and they are more prone to risk-taking behavior.
-This is the reason why California drivers permit holders who are under 18 years of age are subjected to more permit restrictions than older drivers.
-The restrictions for minors are governed by the California graduated drivers license laws and are described in the drivers handbook.
+This is the reason why California learner's permit holders who are under 18 years of age are subjected to more permit restrictions than older drivers.
+Permit restrictions for minors are governed by California graduated drivers license laws and are described in the California drivers handbook.

-Common California Permit Rules
+Common California Permit Restrictions

 For those who are over 18: